dotnet/dotnet-docker/README.monitor.md

 # Image Update Policy

-* We update the supported .NET Core images within 12 hours of any updates to their base images (e.g. amd64/alpine:3.12, etc.).
+* We update the supported .NET Core images within 12 hours of any updates to their base images (e.g. debian:buster-slim, windows/nanoserver:1909, buildpack-deps:bionic-scm, etc.).
+* We publish .NET Core images as part of releasing new versions of .NET Core including major/minor and servicing.

 # Feedback